grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 **Don't use:**

-> Metrics, Logs, and Traces are billed based on ingestion<br>For Metrics, we bill based on the number of active series using the ninety-fifth percentile during the period
+> Metrics, Logs, and Traces are billed based on ingestion<br>For Metrics, we bill based on the number of active series using the ninety-fifth percentile during the period.

 <!-- vale Grafana.We = YES -->